Aimeedeer/coconut-report/coconut2020/#0-Feb7.md

 ## Delivery

-### CKB Dev Community
+#### CKB Dev Community
-- List China community networks I've already connected.
+- List China community networks I've already connected
+- Content plan with topics
+- Dev pitch list building starts
+- Community experiment starts

-### RiB Newsletter
+#### RiB Newsletter
 - Edit and publish #8 on Feb 5
 - Add new projects to awesome-blockchain-rust
-- Change the link color on site page
+- Change the link colour on the site page
+- 10+ joined rib telegram group

-### Rust Asia
+#### Rust Asia
+- 0

-### Programming a bot
+#### Programming a bot
+- bot0: progress at database connecting

-## Efforts
+#### Efforts
-- Building ribbot as a way of learning Rust.
+- Building a bot as a way of learning Rust programming
-- Use todolist + RescueTime to help with my productivity.
+- Use todolist + RescueTime to help with my productivity
+- Review blockchain developers' github

 ## Meetings (UTC+7)

-### Tuesday with Mitchell in Data Insight
+#### Tuesday with Mitchell in Data Insight
-- Transfer to Jane & Matt to collaborate.
+- Transfer to Jane & Matt to collaborate

-### Tuesday With Jane, Matt, DC Wu about CKB community sync
+#### Tuesday With Jane, Matt, DC Wu about CKB community sync
-- I've shared the idea of 1) building bots for CKB; 2) A community newsletter focuses on developers.
+- I've shared the idea of 1) building bots for CKB; 2) A community newsletter focuses on developers
-- nCoV situation.
+- nCoV situation

-### Tuesday with Nervos team & community leaders
+#### Tuesday with Nervos team & community leaders
-- New structure about Nervos foundation & Nervos original leaders.
+- The new structure about Nervos foundation & Nervos original leaders

 ## Thoughts
-- Open source my reports to start build an open source community.
+- Open source my reports to start building an open-source community
-- Rib Newsletter cover "wasm" topic.
+- Rib Newsletter topic coverage
-- Rib Newsletter needs contribution guild -- from Brian.
+- Rib Newsletter needs contribution guild -- from Brian

 ## New ideas
-- Report Rust activities & contribution and adoption in China to westerns.
+- Report Rust activities & contribution and adoption in China to westerns